PriyaranjanKS/FusionDevBlogs/_posts/2024-07-09-Copilot-Website-Orchestration.md

 2. **Weather.com** for real-time weather updates pertinent to farming locations.
 3. **Farmers.gov** for information on available loan options and financial assistance.

 By enabling **dynamic topic orchestration** through **Generative AI** and configuring targeted data sources, we've created a robust and intelligent Copilot that can dynamically handle user queries and provide precise answers grounded in reliable information.
-This Farming Assistant not only simplifies the decision-making process for farmers but also demonstrates the potential of Microsoft Copilot Studio in creating sophisticated AI solutions.